 While most food gardeners concentrate on annual vegetables like tomatoes, cucumbers, and lettuce, there are many perennial vegetables that offer an annual crop of leaves, stems, fruits, roots, tubers, flowerbuds, or bulbs.
 Plus, most are easy to grow, resistant to pests, and improve soil.
 There are so many reasons to add perennial vegetables to your garden and landscape.
 Read on to discover fifteen of my favourite perennial edible plants.

+Perennial vegetables have become a foundation of permaculture gardening and used widely in food forests along with fruiting crops like highbush blueberries, apples, grapes, and currants.
 If the thought of a low-maintenance harvest of leafy greens and tasty tubers intrigues you, I highly recommend the award-winning book by Eric Toensmeier, Perennial Vegetables.
 It’s packed with pros, cons, and all the detailed info you need to get started growing perennial vegetables.

 Benefits of growing perennial vegetables

 Here are nine reasons to consider adding some edible perennial plants to your yard:

 - Most are very easy to grow and low care perennial plants.

 - Perennial vegetables are typically more insect resistant than annual crops.